couchbase/sync_gateway/tools/stats-definition-exporter/README.md

 ```

 - `name` is the fully qualified name of the stat.
-- `unit` is what unit the stat uses such as bytes or nanoseconds.
+- `unit` is what unit the stat uses such as `bytes` or `nanoseconds`.
 If the stat has no units, then this will be omitted.
 - `labels` is a list of label keys that Prometheus uses to uniquely distinguish between the same stat being declared multiple times.
 For example, `databases`, `collections` etc. This is omitted if the stat has no labels.
 - `help` contains a description of what the stat does.
 - `added` is the Sync Gateway version the stat got added.
+- `deprecated` is the Sync Gateway version that this stat has been deprecated in.
-- `stability` is what the current stability of the stat is such as `committed`.
+- `stability` is what the current stability of the stat is such as `committed`, `volatile`, or `internal`.
-- `type` is how Prometheus shows the stat such as it being a such as counter, gauge, etc.
+- `type` is the Prometheus type that changes the way the stat is shown such as `counter`, `gauge`, etc.

 ## Sample output
 ```json